-On March 20, 2024, the Company filed a Certificate of Amendment to its Amended and Restated Certificate of Incorporation of the Company with the Secretary of State of Delaware (the "Certificate of Amendment") to affect a 1 - 12 reverse stock split (the "Reverse Stock Split") of the shares of the Company's common stock, par value \$0.0001 per share (the "Common Stock").
-The Certificate of Amendment did not decrease the number of authorized shares of Common Stock.
+On March 20, 2024, the Company filed a Certificate of Amendment to its Amended and Restated Certificate of Incorporation of the Company with the Secretary of State of Delaware (the "Certificate of Amendment") to effect a 1-for-12 reverse stock split (the "Reverse Stock Split") of the shares of the Company's Common Stock, par value \$0.0001 per share (the "Common Stock").
+The Certificate of Amendment did not decrease the number of authorized shares of Common Stock or change the par value thereof.
 No fractional shares were issued in connection with the Reverse Stock Split.
 Any fractional shares that would otherwise have resulted from the Reverse Stock Split were rounded up to the nearest whole number.
 The Reverse Stock Split impacted all holders of the Common Stock proportionally and did not impact any stockholder's percentage ownership of Common Stock (except to the extent the Reverse Stock Split results in any stockholder owning fractional shares).

 The Common Stock began trading on a Reverse Stock Split-adjusted basis on the Nasdaq on March 22, 2024.
-All share and per share data has been retroactively adjusted to reflect the Reverse Stock Split.
+All share and per share data in this Quarterly Report on Form 10-Q have been retroactively adjusted to reflect the Reverse Stock Split.